How To Shut Off Your Water Supply

 How To Turn Off Water To Individual Fixtures

-Easy.
 Each fixture has its own water valve (or two) with a handle or knob behind or beneath it.
-Your job is to turn that handle or knob to shut that water supply off.
-However, there are a few things to keep in mind: Sinks and washing machines each have two water valves; one for hot water and one for cold water, and your dishwasher’s water valve is usually underneath your sink.
+Sinks and washing machines each have two water valves; one for hot water and one for cold water.
+And your dishwasher’s water valve is usually underneath your kitchen sink.

 Here’s a quick list to help you locate the appropriate water valve(s) for each fixture:

-• Toilets: Find the valve beneath the toilet.
+• Toilets: Find the toilet shutoff valve beneath the toilet.

-• Fridges: Find the valve on the wall behind the fridge.
+• Fridges: The valve is usually located on the wall behind the fridge.

-• Sinks: Find the hot and cold water valves underneath the sink.
+• Sinks: Usually, there is a separate sink shut-off valve for both hot and cold water.
+You can find the hot and cold water valves underneath the sink.

-• Washing machines: Find the hot and cold water valves on the wall behind the washing machine.
+• Washing machines: Locate the hot and cold water valves on the wall behind the machine.

 • Dishwashers: Find the valve underneath the sink, near the sink’s hot and cold water valves.
-This is usually one of three valves underneath the sink.
+In some older homes, the valve may be found under the washer itself.

 Protect Your Home & Protect Yourself

-Protect your home from water damage by knowing how to shut off your main water supply.
-And protect yourself, your family, and your health from tainted tap water with our advanced water filters proven to virtually eliminate the common and covert contaminants lurking in the tap.
-Hundreds of thousands of homeowners and renters trust our advanced inline fridge filter and 3-stage under-the-sink filtration system because each provides far more protection than typical filters.
-Plus, both can be safely installed in minutes simply by shutting off the water supply to your fridge or sink.
-Upgrade today to enjoy easy access to clean, safe water from any fridge or faucet.
+Prevent water damage by knowing how to shut off your main water supply and protect yourself and your family from water-related issues.
+As part of your home improvement effort, consider upgrading your water filters to ensure safe, clean water in your home.
+Both our inline fridge filter and 3-stage under-the-sink filtration system offer superior protection against common water contaminants.
+Plus, they can be safely installed in minutes simply by shutting off the water supply to your fridge or sink.
+Enjoy easy access to clean, safe water from any fridge or faucet today.